-- 1. Q. If a player intentionally goes beyond the boundary of the field of play at the taking of a penalty-kick, should the Referee caution him and if he repeats the offence, send him off?
-A. Yes. - 2.
-Q. If a goalkeeper, who has changed places with one of his colleagues without notifying the Referee, handles the ball inside the penaltyarea, what action should the Referee take? - A. The Referee should award a penalty-kick, as the player who had apparently broken the Law changed places with another player without notifying the Referee. - 3.
+- 1. Q. If a player intentionally goes beyond the boundary of the field of play at the taking of a penalty-kick, should the Referee caution him and if he repeats the offence, send him off? - A. Yes. - 2.
+Q. If a goalkeeper, who has changed places with one of his colleagues without notifying the Referee, handles the ball inside the penaltyarea, what action should the Referee take? - A. The Referee should award a penalty-kick (a goalkeeper who changes places with a colleague without the Referee being informed, nevertheless forfeits the privileges of goalkeeper and is no longer entitled to handle the ball). - 3.
 Q. If a penalty-kick is re-taken because the goalkeeper moved his leg, must the same player take the kick again or could another player do so? - A. Another player could re-take the penalty-kick. - 4.
 Q. If a player taking a penalty-kick back-heels the ball to a colleague, who scores, should the goal be allowed? - A. No. The goal should be disallowed and the penalty-kick re-taken. - 5.
 Q. Can a player taking a penalty-kick push the ball forward for a colleague to run to it and score?

-A. Yes, provided-

-(a) all of the players, with the exception of the player taking the penalty-kick and the opposing gaolkeeper, are outside the penalty area and not within 10 yards of the penalty mark, at the time the kick is taken.

-(b) the colleague to whom the ball is passed is not in an offside position when it is kicked, and

-(c) the penalty-kick is taken in normal time and the requirements of the Law are satisfied.

-- 6. Q. If a defender, whilst standing in his own penalty-area, strikes an opponent while the ball is in play in the opponents' penalty-area, should the Referee award a penalty-kick? - A. Yes. - 7.
+- A. Yes, provided- - (a) all of the players, with the exception of the player taking the penalty-kick and the opposing goalkeeper, are outside the penalty-area and not within 10 yards of the penalty-mark, at the time the kick is taken. - (b) the colleague to whom the ball is passed is not in an off-side position when it is kicked, and - (c) the penalty-kick is taken in normal time and the requirements of the Law are satisfied. - 6.
+Q. If a defender, whilst standing in his own penalty-area, strikes an opponent while the ball is in play in the opponents' penalty-area, should the Referee award a penalty-kick? - A. Yes. - 7.
 Q. Is a player taking a penalty-kick allowed to place the ball elsewhere than on the penalty-spot owing to the water-logged state of the pitch? - A. No. - 8.
-Q. What action does the Referee take if, at the taking of a penaltykick, the ball strikes the goal-post and/or cross-bar and bursts? - A. (i) He asks for another ball and re-starts the game by dropping the ball. (ii) If the penalty-kick is being taken in extended time (see Universal Guide-Law XIV, decision 8) and the ball strikes the goal-post and/or cross-bar and bursts, the game ends. - 9.
+Q. What action does the Referee take if, at the taking of a penalty-kick, the ball strikes the goal-post and/or cross-bar and bursts? - A. (i) He asks for another ball and re-starts the game by dropping the ball. (ii) If the penalty-kick is being taken in extended time (see Universal Guide-Law XIV, decision 8) and the ball strikes the goal-post and/or cross-bar and bursts, the game ends. - 9.
 Q. What are the decisions of the Referee if the signal having been given, but before the ball is kicked, a colleague of the player taking the kick encroaches into the penalty-area and the Referee notices the offence but allows the kick to be taken and the ball rebounds from the goalkeeper, cross-bar or goal-posts to the player who has encroached and this player sends the ball into goal? - A. The Referee shall disallow the goal, caution the player at fault for ungentlemanly conduct and re-start the game by an indirect free-kick.